Killerbeez7/react-recipes-app/README.md

+The project is using firebase auth and firebase realtime databse.
+Its currently running on this link: https://eat-and-amare-f0f08.web.app/

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts